akumina/AkuminaDev/docs/Site-Deployer-updatespaproperties-option.md

 | ShowLoadingState": true or false |
 | LoadLegacySPJSFromAkumina": true or false |

     If there is another property you want to update, then inspect the view source for a page with the SPA on it, and look for "Akumina Single Page Application".
-Note the values int he table above, and locate the property you want to update.
-Copy the property name.
+Note the values in the table above, and locate the property you want to update.
+Copy the property name, and set its value.

 # CICD/Batch